 Diva the rescue bulldog loves her regular walks and “puppucino” outings

-Now when they come visit, Marni gets in the back of the car and Diva just jumps in and puts her head on Marni’s lap.
+Now, when they come visit, Marni gets in the back of the car.
+Diva just jumps in and puts her head on Marni’s lap.
 Chris drives them all to Starbucks.
-Sometimes they’ll do the drive through, and sometimes they’ll park while Chris goes inside for their coffees.
-When he places his order he a asks for a free “puppucino,” which Chris describes as, “a little whipped cream in a [paper or plastic] cup,” adding that “I usually get a chocolate croissant, you know, so, it’s not like we suffer through it.
+Sometimes they’ll do the drive through.
+Other times, they’ll park while Chris goes inside for their coffees.
+When he places his order, he a asks for a free “puppucino,” which Chris describes as, “a little whipped cream in a [paper or plastic] cup,” adding that “I usually get a chocolate croissant, you know, so, it’s not like we suffer through it.

 Diva laps up her puppucino, and they all enjoy their snack together.
 Then they drive back to the ranch for Diva’s walk.
 She has a wonderful time in their company and they give her the affection she so clearly deserves.